Net present value: The discount rate

+Risk-adjusted net present value (rNPV)

 Using variable rates over time, or discounting "guaranteed" cash flows differently from "at risk" cash flows, may be a superior methodology but is seldom used in practice.
 Using the discount rate to adjust for risk is often difficult to do in practice (especially internationally) and is difficult to do well.

-An alternative to using discount factor to adjust for risk is to explicitly correct the cash flows for the risk elements using rNPV or a similar method, then discount at the firm's rate.
+An alternative to using discount factor to adjust for risk is to explicitly correct the cash flows for the risk elements using risk-adjusted net present value (rNPV) or a similar method, then discount at the firm's rate.

 Use in decision making

 NPV is an indicator of how much value an investment or project adds to the firm.
 With a particular project, if $R_t$ is a positive value, the project is in the status of positive cash inflow in the time of t.
-If $R_t$ is a negative value, the project is in the status of discounted cash outflow in the time o t.
+If $R_t$ is a negative value, the project is in the status of discounted cash outflow in the time of t.
 Appropriately risked projects with a positive NPV could be accepted.
 This does not necessarily mean that they should be undertaken since NPV at the cost of capital may not account for opportunity cost, i.e., comparison with other available investments.
 In financial theory, if there is a choice between two mutually exclusive alternatives, the one yielding the higher NPV should be selected.
 A positive net present value indicates that the projected earnings generated by a project or investment (in present dollars) exceeds the anticipated costs (also in present dollars).
 This concept is the basis for the Net Present Value Rule, which dictates that the only investments that should be made are those with positive NPVs.

 An investment with a positive NPV is profitable, but one with a negative NPV will not necessarily result in a net loss: it is just that the internal rate of return of the project falls below the required rate of return.